Thomas Rawls: 2017 season

 Rawls regressed for the second straight season in 2017.
 The Seahawks as a whole suffered through one of the least efficient offensive line units and an inconsistent backfield.
 He finished the season with 157 rushing yards on 58 carries to go along with nine receptions for 94 yards.

 New York Jets

 On March 30, 2018, Rawls signed with the New York Jets.
 He was released on September 1, 2018.

 Cincinnati Bengals

-On September 19, 2018, Rawls was signed by the Cincinnati Bengals.
+On September 19, 2018, Rawls was signed by the Bengals.
 He was released on October 9, 2018.
+He appeared in one game for the Bengals in the 2018 season.

 Jacksonville Jaguars

 On January 9, 2019, Rawls signed a futures contract with the Jacksonville Jaguars.
 He was released during final roster cuts on August 30, 2019.

-Personal
+Personal life

 Rawls was arrested in the spring of 2014 for an April 8 incident in which he and two companions were charged with stealing a 62-year-old woman's purse from a casino.
 His arrest led to his indefinite suspension from Central Michigan University's football team.
 He was reinstated a week later, after accepting a plea deal and missing two games.
 In October 2014, Rawls pled guilty to a misdemeanor charge of attempted larceny and was sentenced to a year's probation and 104 hours of community service.
 He later publicly denied his guilt, declining to further elaborate.

+In 2023, he shared that he is married with a son.